Ottawa, June 28, 2016

 Where to send the request?

-24. All requests for a re-determination must be addressed to the Director General of the Trade and Anti-dumping Programs Directorate and be sent to the SIMA Registry.
+- (a) Requests filed pursuant to subsection 56(1.01) or 56(1.1) of SIMA for a re-determination by a designated officer must be addressed to the Director General of the Trade and Anti-dumping Programs Directorate and must be sent to:

 What happens when a request for re-determination is filed?